Dear André Lalonde, Dean of the Faculty of Science,

 Sarah Carrière – VP Finances – Francophone

-Jessica Valois – VP Communications
+Valois – VP Communications

 Pamela Tokarew - VP University Affairs